d3b4g/leonids/_posts/enum.md

 > If you have not read my previous post about RedTeam Lab setup, please read [RedTeam Lab Setup]( https://ptrace.net/articles/2021-02/ad-redteam-intro)

-In this module im going to cover the following.
+In this post im going to cover the following.

 -    Enumerating Domain
 -    Enumerating AD Users